How to create

 Your CV is the starting point.
-Here's a few key steps to create the right version of your CV.
+Here are a few key steps to create the right version of your CV:

 Your CV is mainly a tool to get you the interview, so avoid over stuffing it with too much boring information.

 There are no rules as to how long your CV should be despite what some experts say.

 One page is too long if it bores the interviewer; three pages is great but only if it contains really relevant information to the reader.

 Your CV should show you the candidate as a problem solver in your current role.

 Your CV should mainly list your personal career achievements blended with your skills, so use ‘I’ did and not ‘we’ did.

 Your CV should tease the interviewer to want to know more about you and to meet you in person.

 A well crafted CV says you are serious about developing your career by making a contribution to their organisation.